dan-reid/Generative-Design-Max-MSP/README.md

 ## m4x()

-`m4x` is a small-ish library of useful functions cloned (stolen) from the [p5js](https://p5js.org/) library.
-If you're wondering about the dodgy name, `m4x` is leet speak for `max`.
-It was mainly chosen because it contained "m4", which - given it's a max ripoff of p5 - I felt was somewhat fitting.
+`m4x` is a library of useful functions cloned from the [p5js](https://p5js.org/) library.
+If you're wondering about the name, `m4x` is leet speak for `max`.
+It was mainly chosen because it contained "m4", which - given it's a Max ripoff of p5js - I felt was somewhat fitting.

 Of course, like almost all library names, I am embarrassed and ashamed of it but not enough to actually go the effort of changing it, so on we go...

 ### Usage